timescale/docs.timescale.com-content/api.md

 - `replication_factor` is less than `1`, which cannot be set on a distributed hypertable.
 - `replication_factor` is bigger than the number of attached data ndoes.

-If the bigger replication factor is desired, it is necessary to attach more data nodes by using [attach_data_node](#attach_data_node).
+If a bigger replication factor is desired, it is necessary to attach more data nodes by using [attach_data_node](#attach_data_node).

 #### Sample Usage [](set_replication_factor-examples)